 Health Care Research Utilization – hcs465 (3 credits)

-Defining Research and the Research Process
+Introduction to Research and the Research Process

-Describe the components of the research process.
+- Explain the steps in the research process.

-Trends in Health Care Research
+Ethics in Health Care Research

-Explain future trends in health care research.
+- Explain the ethical implications of health care research.

 The University of Phoenix reserves the right to modify courses.